ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

 **Google**

 * Want an ad that puts you ahead of competitors on important searches?
 Google's search network ads can make that happen
-* Want an ad that gives you brand awareness on certain websites?
+* Want an ad that gives you exposure on certain websites (i.e. a mechanic on automotive websites)?
 Google's display network ads make that possible
 * Want an ad that promotes your products when people are shopping online?
 Google's shopping ads position your business perfectly

 **Facebook**